openshift/assisted-service/docs/hive-integration/baremetal-agent-controller.md

 ```bash
 ./metal3-dev/pause-control-plane.sh
 ```
-The pause-control-plane script only pauses the control plane.
+The `pause-control-plane.sh` script only pauses the control plane.
 You can do the same for the worker nodes with the following command

 ```bash